The need for sleep

 UK sleep expert Professor Jim Horne claims that at least 50 per cent of any insomnia treatment works because of the placebo effect, but trials comparing sham with real acupuncture for sleep showed a difference.

 These and various other treatments may work because long-term insomnia may be due to ‘hyper-arousal’.
-Insomniacs often have a faster heart rate, higher levels of the stress hormone cortisol and more of the alert beta brain waves before sleep.
+Insomniacs often have a faster heart rate, higher levels of the stress hormone Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of… and more of the alert beta brain waves before sleep.
 However, one study which attempted to treat hyper-aroused insomniacs with tranquillisers has been described as “not robustly positive”.14

 Avoid your second wind

 If you feel very stressed and fatigued but find your exhaustion lifts around 10 or 11pm in the evening, as you get a second wind, don’t be tempted to start doing all those chores you felt too tired to do earlier in the evening.
 The extra energy is usually the result of a burst of cortisol, as your body struggles to function and regulate energy to keep you going in what it perceives is an emergency situation.
 However if this continues long term, you are fast-tracking yourself to burn-out and exhaustion.
 So go to bed before this hits and save your adrenal glands from extra work they really don’t need.